+Today we talk about e-Learning software and augmented reality.
 Augmented reality, also called with the abbreviation AR, is a constantly evolving technology that represents altered reality with additional artificial information.
-Although this technology has existed for several years, its spread is taking place only recently, also thanks to Google Glass.
-Before investing in sectors such as mobile and learning, AR was adopted in technical areas such as military, scientific research and medicine.
+Although it is a technology that has already existed for several years, its spread is taking place only recently, also thanks to Google Glass.
+Before investing in sectors such as mobile and learning, AR was developed in more technical areas such as military, scientific research and medicine.

 Augmented reality first reached the general audience in 2009, thanks to the iPhone 3GS, with Layar, a reality browser that used the GPS of the device and the accelerometer to receive information from the monuments framed with the camera.

-What does this have to do with e-learning?
-It seems that human beings tend to remember better what they see rather than what they listen to, that is why integrating a learning management system platform, (or LMS platform) with augmented reality is always more effective.
+What does this have to do with e-Learning?
+Human beings better remember what they see rather than what they listen to, that is the reason why integrating an e-Learning platform with augmented reality is always more effective.

 THE AUGMENTED REALITY: LEARNING AND E-LEARNING PROCESSES